thomasebsmith/private-mode/README.md

 Currently, private mode:
  - Enables the "privacy.resistFingerprinting" preference
  - Sets "network.http.sendRefererHeader" to 0
+ - Disables WebGL via JavaScript injection

-Note that these settings are reset to false and 2 respectively when Private Mode is disabled.
+Note that the first two settings are reset to false and 2 respectively when Private Mode is disabled.